bizbooq/bizbooq-support/docs/en/04-invoices/02-how-do-i-add-edit-delete-payment.md

 <img width='500' src='media/invoice_show.png'>
 </div>

 3. Click on `Add Payment` button at the top of the page.
 This should bring up a payment addition modal.
 The amount will be populated with the full outstanding total.
 You can overwrite this with a different amount if needed.
-Ciniki supports partial payment addition.
+BizBooq supports partial payment addition.

 <div align='center'>
 <img width='400' src='media/new_payment.png'>